jmin-39/An-app-to-review-feedback-for-a-product-UI/README.md

 ## Next steps
+- Developing an app to deploy a model using IBM Cloud and Watson Studio
 - Due to capacity issues with the local LLM model, I opted to use GPT-3 using Openai.
 - The necessity of fine-tuning